Intermittent fasting. Does the hype reflect reality?

 Pick one day of the week you won’t eat on and do it.
 It’s easy for beginners or for people who don’t want to restrict their eating all week.

-The Leangains fast was created by Mark Berkhan for weightlifters and bodybuilders.
+The Leangains fast was created by Martin Berkhan for weightlifters and bodybuilders.

-This approach consists of a 16 hour fast with an 8 hour eating window each day.
-Berkham advises that the 8 hour eating window should be at the same time every day.
+Sometimes called the 16/8 diet, this approach consists of a 16 hour fast with an 8 hour eating window each day.
+Berkhan advises that the 8 hour eating window should be at the same time every day.

 This program was made with athletes in mind so it recommends a diet high in protein, carb cycling and fasted training.

-Created by Ori Hofmekle, The Warrior Diet is intended to mimic the eating habits of Spartan and ancient Greek warriors.
+Created by Ori Hofmekler, The Warrior Diet is intended to mimic the eating habits of Spartan and ancient Greek warriors.

 Filling your daily calorie intake during the 4 hour eating window may prove difficult.
 It also recommends eating toward the end of the day which might make sleeping with a full stomach uncomfortable.